terrancehah/travelrizz/docs/readme.md

 ### Testing

+To accelerate testing of the final itinerary view, a test mode is available.

+- **URL**: Navigate to `/chat?test=true`.
-To test the itinerary export and display features, you can use the built-in test mode by navigating to `/chat?test=true`.
-This will load a mock session with pre-filled data for a trip to Tokyo and take you directly to the final itinerary view.
+- **Functionality**: This bypasses the initial user flow and loads a mock trip to Tokyo, taking you directly to the itinerary display (Stage 5).
+It's ideal for testing the `itinerary-export.tsx` component.

 ## 🗂️ Project Structure